andrewdyer/react-permission-lock/README.md

 ## Usage

-### Wrap Your React App
+### Wrapping the React Application

-First, wrap your application with the `PermissionProvider` to provide the necessary permissions context:
+To provide the necessary permissions context throughout the application, wrap the root component with `PermissionProvider`:

 ```tsx
 // index.tsx